Dmfama20/block-course_stats/README.md

-Moodle block for displaying a simple course statistics
+A simple Moodle block for displaying course completion statistics
 ==========

 This plugin ...